 The Aerospace Engineering, Nanobiology, Applied Earth Sciences, and Computer Science Engineering Bachelor degree programmes are taught entirely in English.
 All Master's degree programmes are taught in English.

-This is regulated by the 'Code of Conduct for the use of English' drawn up by the Executive Board, which can be found on the website.
+This is regulated by the 'Code of Conduct for the use of English' drawn up by the Executive Board.

 4.11 FACILITIES FOR STUDENTS WITH A DISABILITY (ART.
 7.13 PARAGRAPH 2 SUBSECTION M OF THE WHW)